 * Foreign government obligations and securities of supranational entities risk.
 Investing in foreign government obligations and the sovereign debt of emerging market countries creates exposure to the direct or indirect consequences of political, social or economic changes in the countries that issue the securities or in which the issuers are located.
-Factors which may influence the ability or willingness of a foreign government or country to service debt include a country's cash flow situation, the availability of sufficient foreign exchange on the date a payment is due, the relative size of its debt service burden to the economy as a whole and its government's policy towards the International Monetary Fund, the International Bank for Reconstruction and Development and other international agencies, the obligor's balance of payments, including export performance, its access to international credits and investments, fluctuations in interest rates and the extent of its foreign reserves.
+Factors which may influence the ability or willingness of a foreign government or country to service debt include a country's cash flow situation, the availability of sufficient foreign exchange on the date a payment is due, the relative size of its debt service burden to the economy as a whole and its government's policy towards the International Monetary Fund, the International Bank for Reconstruction and Development and other international agencies.
+Other factors include the obligor's balance of payments, including export performance, its access to international credits and investments, fluctuations in interest rates and the extent of its foreign reserves.
 A governmental obligor may default on its obligations.
 These risks are heightened with respect to emerging market countries.

 * Interest rate risk.
 Prices of bonds tend to move inversely with changes in interest rates.
 Typically, a rise in rates will adversely affect bond prices and, accordingly, the fund's share price.
 The longer the effective maturity and duration of the fund's fixed-income portfolio, the more the fund's share price is likely to react to interest rates.
 For example, the market price of a fixed-income security with a duration of three years would be expected to decline 3% if interest rates rose 1%.
 Conversely, the market price of the same security would be expected to increase 3% if interest rates fell 1%.

 * Liquidity risk.
-When there is little or no active trading market for specific types of securities, it can become more difficult to sell the securities at or near their perceived value.
+When there is little or no active trading market for specific types of securities, it can become more difficult to sell the securities in a timely manner at or near their perceived value.
 In such a market, the value of such securities and the fund's share price may fall dramatically.
 Investments in foreign securities, particularly those of issuers located in emerging markets, tend to have greater exposure to liquidity risk than domestic securities.

 * Derivatives risk.
 A small investment in derivatives could have a potentially large impact on the fund's performance.
 The use of derivatives involves risks different from, or possibly greater than, the risks associated with investing directly in the underlying assets.
 Derivatives can be highly volatile, illiquid and difficult to value.
 Certain types of derivatives, including swap agreements, forward contracts and other over-the-counter transactions, involve greater risks than the underlying obligations because, in addition to general market risks, they are subject to illiquidity risk, counterparty risk, credit risk and pricing risk.